top of page

 Download a profit and loss template:

-It's a super financial report for tracking sales and profit performance and reviewing expenditures.
+It's a comprehensive financial report for tracking sales and profit performance, as well as reviewing expenditures.

-More sophisticated profit and loss statements have multiple columns, enabling readers to compare the reporting period's results to previous periods.
+More sophisticated profit and loss statements feature multiple columns, allowing readers to compare the results of the reporting period with those of previous periods.

 Take my free financial analysis course if you want to analyse a profit and loss statement in more detail.